 For many decades, RF sealing technology has been used in manufacturing IV bags designed for various applications in the medical sector.
-As the healthcare industry’s growth has kept pace with the global population’s growing health needs, there has been a great demand for medical bags produced using RF sealing.
+As the healthcare industry’s growth has kept pace with the global population’s growing health needs, there has been increased demand for medical bags produced using RF sealing.

-The origin date of this technology is debatable, however, it is estimated that it traces its origins to the mid-1940s.
-At this time, some of the very first products manufactured using RF sealing began to surface in the consumer market, including plastic raincoats, 3-ring binders, assorted automotive products, swimming pool liners, to mention a few.
-Later, this technology began to be applied in the medical field to produce medical bags that were superior to all other alternatives on the market.
+The origin date of RF sealing technology is debatable, however, it is estimated that it traces its origins to the mid-1940s.
+At this time, some of the very first products manufactured using RF sealing began to surface in the consumer market, including plastic raincoats, 3-ring binders, assorted automotive products, swimming pool liners, etc. Later, this technology began to be applied in the medical field to produce medical bags that were superior to other alternatives on the market.

 The RF sealing process

 RF sealing technology uses radio waves that are conveyed through the layers of dielectric plastic materials.
-When this process is combined with pressure on the plastic materials, the various molecules that make up the material become fused together, once they turn into a molten state.
-The radio waves penetrating the materials causes the polarized molecules of the polymers to vibrate.
-In turn, this reaction triggers friction at the molecular level, culminating in considerable heat production.
+When this process is combined with pressure on the plastic materials, the various molecules that make up the material become fused together.
+The radio waves penetrating the materials causes the polarized molecules of the polymers to vibrate and create friction at the molecular level, culminating in considerable heat production.

 RF welding has major advantages over sewing and the use of adhesives to form a seal.
 RF welding creates an airtight seal and does not allow fluid out or debris into the container like a sewn seam.
 Using glue or adhesives to form the seam introduces new and sometimes hazardous chemicals into the medical product, and these seams can deteriorate or fail over time.
 RF welding creates an airtight seal, does not introduce any new materials, stays consistent over time, and is a cost-effective manufacturing process.